 Procedure II will include the organization of the courts, process, and pleadings.

 29. PROCEDURE III.
-Two hours in the fall term, two hours in the spring term.
+Four hours.
 Hays, Cases on Civil Procedure and an annotated New York civil practice manual.
 Professor MacDONALD.

 See statement of Procedure II.
 Preparation for trial, through the appeal.